-October 11, 2017
+October 30, 2017

 By David Lee

-DALLAS (CN) – A labor union on Tuesday claimed that Dallas Cowboys owner Jerry Jones’ threat to punish players who kneel in protest during the national anthem violated the National Labor Relations Act.
+DALLAS (CN) – A labor union has withdrawn a National Labor Relations Board complaint against the Dallas Cowboys and owner Jerry Jones over his threat to punish players who kneel in protest during the national anthem.

-Local 100 of the United Labor Unions filed a complaint with the National Labor Relations Board in Fort Worth, two days after Jones told reporters after a 31-35 loss to the Green Bay Packers that “we will not disrespect the flag.”
+Jones became the first NFL owner to explicitly threaten discipline players for the practice when he told reporters after a 31-35 loss to the Green Bay Packers that “we will not disrespect the flag.”

-“The employer evidenced by repeated public statements is attempting to threaten, coerce and intimidate all Dallas Cowboys players on the roster in order to prevent them from exercising concerted activity protected under the act by saying he will fire any players involved in such concerted activity,” the complaint to the NLRB states.
+The union’s Oct.
+10 complaint accused Jones of “attempting to threaten, coerce and intimidate all Dallas Cowboys players on the roster in order to prevent them from exercising concerted activity” protected under the National Labor Relations Act.

 From Courthouse News.